top of page

 - WA Commerce IS Program

-Initially funded in 2021 at $500,000, in 2022 they increased that to over $2 million in ongoing funding for each future biennium!
-In addition, CSI proposed and bipartisan legislators stepped up to secure $500,000 in the 2022 Washington State supplemental budget to launch a new Agricultural Symbiosis (Ag Symbiosis) initiative.
+Initially funded in 2021 at $500,000, in 2022 Washington's IS program budget increased to over $2 million in ongoing funding for each future biennium.
+In addition, CSI proposed and bipartisan legislators stepped up to secure $500,000 in the 2022 Washington State supplemental budget to launch a new Agriculture Symbiosis initiative.
+This funding enabled CSI to work with Washington State University (WSU) and Pacific Northwest National Laboratory (PNNL) to identify new opportunities for cost savings and additional revenue streams for farmers and food processors across Washington.

 .